Download PDF

 Voting right control in the case of employee participation

-The Management Board is not aware of any employees holding an interest in the Company's capital who do not exercise their control rights directly.
+The Executive Board is not aware of any employees holding share in the company who do not exercise their control rights directly.

-Appointment and dismissal of members of the Management Board and amendments to the Articles of Association
+Appointment and dismissal of members of the Executive Board and amendments to the Articles of Association

-The Management Board of Uzin Utz SE consists of one or more persons.
+The Executive Board of Uzin Utz SE consists of one or more persons.
 The number of members of the Executive Board is determined by the Supervisory Board.
-The appointment and dismissal of the members of the Management Board is carried out in accordance with the statutory provisions.
-With the exception of a judicial replacement appointment, the Supervisory Board alone is responsible for the appointment and dismissal of Management Board members.
-It appoints members of the Management Board in accordance with § 7 of the Articles of Association of Uzin Utz SE for a maximum of six years.
-A repeated appointment or extension of the term of office, in each case for a maximum of six years, is permissible.
-The Supervisory Board may appoint a Chairman and a Deputy Chairman of the Management Board.
+Members of the Executive Board are appointed and dismissed in accordance with the statutory provisions.
+With the exception of a judicial replacement appointment, the Supervisory Board alone is responsible for the appointment and dismissal of members of the Executive Board.
+It appoints members of the Executive Board in accordance with Section 7 of the Articles of Association of Uzin Utz SE for a maximum of six years.
+Reappointment or extension of the term of office, in each case for a maximum of six years, is permissible.
+The Supervisory Board can appoint a Chairman and a Deputy Chairman of the Executive Board.
 In accordance with the regulations of the German Corporate Governance Code, the maximum possible appointment period of six years is not the rule for initial appointments.

 Amendments to the Articles of Association follow the provisions of Section 179 AktG as well as Section 20 of the Articles of Association of Uzin Utz SE.
 Accordingly, the Supervisory Board is authorized to make amendments to the Articles of Association that only affect the wording.
 A resolution of the Annual General Meeting is not required.
 This applies in particular to amendments to the Articles of Association following the full or partial implementation of the increase in the share capital.

-Powers of the Management Board to issue and buy back shares
+Powers of the Executive Board to issue and buy back shares

-The Executive Board is authorized, with the approval of the Supervisory Board, to increase the share capital of the Company in the period up to May 25, 2026, on one or more occasions by up to a total of EUR 4,000,000.00 by issuing new no-par value bearer shares with voting rights and a notional interest in the share capital of EUR 3.00 per share ("Authorized Capital II").
-The capital increases may be made against cash contributions and/or contributions in kind.
+The Executive Board is authorized, with the approval of the Supervisory Board, to increase the company's share capital in the period up to May 25, 2026 once or - in partial amounts - several times by up to a total of EUR 4,000,000 by issuing new ordinary no-par value bearer shares with voting rights with a notional interest in the share capital of EUR 3.00 per share ("Authorized Capital II").
+The capital increases can be made against cash and/or non-cash contributions.

 The Executive Board is further authorized, with the consent of the Supervisory Board, to exclude the shareholders' statutory subscription rights in particular in the following cases: